ozone-his/ozone-analytics/README.md

 > NOTE: The streaming jobs may fail for a while during the initial start up as Flink discovers data partitions from Kafka.
 You can wait for this to sort itself out or you can try to restart the `jobmanager` and `taskmanager` services with `docker compose -f docker-compose-data-pipelines-local.yaml restart jobmanager taskmanager`

-### Streaming and flatening pipelines only against an existing deployment
+### Streaming and flattening pipelines only against an existing deployment
-When you have an existing deployment of Ozone and you want to run the streaming and flatening pipelines against it, you can use the following command:
+When you have an existing deployment of Ozone and you want to run the streaming and flattening pipelines against it, you can use the following command:

 ```bash
 docker compose -f docker-compose-streaming-common.yaml -f docker-compose-migration.yaml up -d